Skip to content

 The Program and Courses

-Situated at the University of Nice Sophia-Antipolis, the Nice International Summer University is a four-week program that provides small group instruction in the French language, as well as literature and civilization workshops.
-SUNY Oswego Education Abroad has a Resident Director on-site to assist with welcoming students to Nice, scheduled airport pick up, housing placement, orientation, day trip excursions, and overall program support.
+Situated at the University of Côte d'Azur, the International Summer University of Nice (UIEN) is a four-week program that provides small group instruction in the French language, as well as language workshops focused on French literature, culture, and civilization.
+SUNY Oswego's Office of International Education and Programs has a Resident Director on-site to assist with welcoming students to Nice, scheduled airport pick up, housing placement, orientation, transportation, day trip excursions, and overall program support.

 Beginner, intermediate, and advanced levels of language are offered.
 Teaching is oriented toward the acquisition or improvement of oral and written French, with language learning closely linked to study of culture.
 Advanced technological approaches to language learning are used.
 Courses are taught in French.